Tropico (2013 film): Chapter 2 – Gods & Monsters

 Del Rey then starts to recite Walt Whitman's "I Sing the Body Electric" as time flash forwards to a modern-day Adam and Eve living in Los Angeles; Del Rey works as a stripper while Ross is a gang member who also works as a clerk at a convenience store during the day.
 In this segment – "Gods & Monsters" begins to play.
 After the song ends, Del Rey recites Allen Ginsberg's "Howl" as a group of wealthy middle aged men are seen surprising their friend on his birthday by bringing him strippers.
 A couple of minutes after the strippers enter the room, Ross and his gang suddenly show up with guns in hand and steal all their money.

 Chapter 3 – Bel Air

-God appears and begins to narrate John Mitchum's poem "Why I Love America" ("You ask me why I love her?
+God appears and begins to narrate John Mitchum's poem "America, Why I Love Her" ("You ask me why I love her?
 Well, give me time.
 I'll explain.
 Have you seen a Kansas sunset, or an Arizona rain?").
-The Adam and Eve characters then get in their car and end up driving to a country-side wheat field.
+Adam and Eve then get in their car and end up driving to a country-side wheat field.
 Clips show the pair being baptised as they begin to undress.
 "Bel Air" then plays in the sunset.
 The two characters then ascend back into heaven, having finally redeemed themselves, as flying saucers appear in the sky.